 Yes!
 There is a hair dryer in each of the three bedroom bathrooms.
 Soap is included at each sink and shower.
 Other toiletries (shampoo, conditioner, etc) are not included, so plan accordingly.
 There is a grocery store across the street that has most name brands.

-The freezer has an ice machine which is feed from filtered water.
+The freezer ice making machine is also feed from triple filtered water.

 We have several board games in the unit.
 They are in the cabinet under the television in the living room.